cegme/qdstreaming/README.md

     - Perform a SCRUB step
     - If SCRUB doesnt help
       - Complain to CorefActor
+  + Possibly have several duplicate canopies doing random coreference and perform periodic merges for consensus

 5) MergeActor
   - Performs MERGE on Canopy Actors